RiyaTorgal/GymSync/README.md

 │   │
 │   ├── routes/
 │   │   └── userRoutes.js                           # routes to access the user collection
 │   │
+│   ├── test/
+│   │   ├── userTest.js                             # test script to check the creation of user and other related cases │   │   └── attendanceTest.js                       # test script to check the working of attendace updation
+│   │
 │   ├── info.txt                                    # init file
 │   ├── index.js                                    # server file